Comparing and contrasting the cervical, thoracic and lumbar spine vertebrae

-The adult spine contains 24 vertebrae, not including nine bone segments in the pelvic region that begin as separate vertebrae at birth but fuse during childhood and adolescence to form the sacrum and the coccyx.
-The 24 non-fused vertebrae are grouped into three regions – cervical (neck), thoracic (middle back) and lumbar (lower back).
-There are seven cervical vertebrae, 12 thoracic vertebrae and five lumbar vertebrae, all of which possess unique characteristics that differentiate them from the other regions.
+The adult spine contains 33 vertebrae, including seven cervical (neck) vertebrae, 12 thoracic (middle back) vertebrae, between five or six lumbar (lower back) vertebrae and nine bone segments in the pelvic region that begin as separate vertebrae at birth, but fuse during childhood and adolescence to form the sacrum and the coccyx.
+These vertebrae possess unique characteristics that differentiate them from the other regions.
+Read on to learn more about the similarities and differences between the cervical, thoracic and lumbar spine vertebrae.

-The major differences among the three spinal regions lies in shape and secondary function.
+The major differences among the cervical, thoracic and lumbar spinal regions lies in shape and secondary function.
 Here is a brief description of the characteristics unique to each region:

-- Cervical – smaller bones support the weight of the head and are flexible to allow a wide range of head movement; also, the axis is the only vertebra with no vertebral body
+- The cervical spine — is made up of smaller bones that support the weight of the head and are flexible to allow a wide range of head movement; also, the axis is the only vertebra with no vertebral body

-- Thoracic – larger bones than in the cervical region; more rigid to provide a framework for the ribcage and the torso in order to protect the inner organs
+- The thoracic spine — is made up of larger bones than in the cervical region; they are more rigid to provide a framework for the rib cage and the torso in order to protect the inner organs

-- Lumbar – largest bones in the spine; support most of the weight of the upper body and allow for bending, twisting and hip flexion
+- The lumbar spine — is made up of larger bones in the spine; they support most of the weight of the upper body and allow for bending, twisting and hip flexion

 Because of their weight-bearing function and relative flexibility, the cervical spine and lumbar spine are more vulnerable than the thoracic spine to degenerative conditions within the vertebrae.
-Chronic back or neck pain can result from spinal conditions such as herniated disc, bulging disc, degenerative disc disease and osteoarthritis.
-If this happens to you, contact Laser Spine Institute to learn what thousands of patients already know – our minimally invasive, outpatient procedures can help you rediscover a life without pain.
+Chronic neck or back pain can result from spinal conditions such as herniated discs, bulging discs, degenerative disc disease and osteoarthritis.
+If this happens to you, contact Laser Spine Institute to learn how our outpatient procedures can help you find relief from pain.